mvknowles/macbookpro_fedora/README.md

-# Fedora 27-30 on Macbook Pro 14 Upwards
+# Fedora Remix for Macbook Pro 14,1 (based on Fedora version 27-30)

-This is a small repo to capture my work in automating the creation of a Fedora Installer that doesn't crash on recent Macbook Pro releases.
+This is a small repo to capture my work in automating the creation of a Fedora *Remix* Installer that doesn't crash on recent Macbook Pro releases.

 It creates a Fedora *Remix* ISO that talks, walks and kicks ass like the original, without branding or affiliation with Fedora (beyond being a Remix).